gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 Preparation
 ***********

-Go to the the directory containing the MultiCola scripts
+Go to the the directory containing the MultiCola scripts.
+Make and enter a subdirectory.

 Run the command: ::

         ./../convert_otu (name of otu table) (columns)

 :note: columns = samples+taxonomic levels+1

+Delete the first word from the map file.
+Open the otu file and remove all but 16 of the samples.
+Open the map file and remove all but 4 categories to compare.

 Process the data
 ****************